Cuby-Project/Cuby-Client/README.md

 </div>

-**Cuby** a ElectronJS app for *Rubik's Cubes*, it contains everithing you need to solve, time, learn and explore Rubik's Cubes.
+**Cuby** a ElectronJS app for *Rubik's Cubes*, it contains everything you need to solve, time, learn and explore Rubik's Cubes.
 I created this app using electronJS, it's still in development for now but can already use it, read the installation tutorial if you want to give it a try.

 <div align="center">
 -<a href="https://github.com/quentinformatique/Cuby/issues/new/choose">Report a bug</a>--<a href="https://github.com/quentinformatique/Cuby/issues/new/choose">Request a feature</a>-